psykei/psyke-python/README.md

 More precisely, PSyKE offers a general purpose API for knowledge extraction, and a number of different algorithms implementing it, supporting both classification and regression problems.
-The extracted knowledge consists of a Prolog theory (i.e. a list of Horn clauses).
+The extracted knowledge consists of a Prolog theory (i.e., a list of Horn clauses) or an OWL ontology containing SWRL rules.

-PSyKE relies on [2ppy](https://github.com/tuProlog/2ppy) (tuProlog in Python) for logic support, which is in turn based on the [2p-Kt](https://github.com/tuProlog/2p-kt) logic ecosystem.
+PSyKE relies on [2ppy](https://github.com/tuProlog/2ppy) (tuProlog in Python) for logic support, which in turn is based on the [2p-Kt](https://github.com/tuProlog/2p-kt) logic ecosystem.

 ### Class diagram overview: